 How to Know Which Federal Attorney is Right for Me?
 What Oberheiden, P.C.
 Offers to South Carolina Businesses

 Oberheiden, P.C. is unlike other law firms.
 A team of former Justice Department lawyers and senior defense attorneys are dedicated and ready to start representing you today.
-We don’t want you to be part of a federal case and our track record demonstrates that we have saved hundreds of businesses and individuals from civil or criminal prosecution.
+Our proven South Carolina federal criminal defense lawyers don’t want you to be part of a federal case and our track record demonstrates that we have saved hundreds of businesses and individuals from civil or criminal prosecution.
 When you scroll through our list of attorneys, you will not find a single junior lawyer.
 Instead you will find veteran litigators, household names with excellent credentials.

 Do not wait if you have any reason to suspect that you or your business may be the target of a federal subpoena or probe.
 Call Oberheiden, P.C. before federal agents try to interview or arrest you.
-Call a senior defense attorney today, including on weekends!
+Call our senior South Carolina federal criminal defense lawyers today, including on weekends!

 What Cases Does Oberheiden, P.C.
 Handle in South Carolina?